vl4ds/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 Which would be rendered in the mobile app UI as:

 .. image:: ../img/smartapps/single-page-preferences.png
+    :width: 250 px
+    :height: 447 px

 Note that in the above example, we did not specify the name or mode input, yet they appeared on our preferences page.
 When defining single-page preferences, name and mode are automatically added.
+Also note that inputs that are marked as ``required: true`` are displayed differently by the mobile application, so that the user knows they are required.
+The mobile application will prevent the user from going to the next page or installing the SmartApp without entering required inputs.

 Multiple Preferences Pages
 --------------------------